HarshanaMalaka/OrageHRM-demo/README.md

 ## Future Enhancements
 - Expanding automation coverage to other OrangeHRM modules.
 - Integration with CI/CD pipelines for continuous testing.
 - Enhanced reporting with tools like ExtentReports or Allure.

+ ## License
+ - This project is licensed under the [MIT License](LICENSE).

 ---